mjordan/createbag/README.md

 ## To do

 * Compile the utility into native Windows, OS X, and Linux binaries, at which point the utility will be invoked like any other Graphical User Interface application on those operating systems.
-* Add better error handling.
+* Add better error handling (e.g., options for going back to main application window, etc.).